Choosing the Best Wine Opener for Arthritis

 3. Ease of Use:

 • Intuitive Operation: The opener should be straightforward and easy to use, requiring minimal instruction or practice.
-I always emphasize the importance of a user-friendly design.
+I always emphasise the importance of a user-friendly design.

 • Smooth Action: The mechanism should operate smoothly, without jerky or forceful movements that could exacerbate pain or discomfort.